emmeowzing/gitlabci-lint-pre-commit-hook/README.md

 2. Set access token value as a `GITLAB_TOKEN` or `GITLABCI_LINT_TOKEN` environment variable.
 3. Ensure Python version available is 3.8 or later.

-**Warning** Please note the token should not be shared and if leaked can cause significant harm.
+> **Warning:** GitLab tokens should not be shared.
+If leaked they can cause significant harm.
+Never store tokens in a repoitory.

 ### Example